Case Study: Backflow Repair for a Restaurant in Leppington

 The Repair Process

-1. Device Selection and Replacement: The obsolete unit was replaced with a Reduced Pressure Zone (RPZ) device.
-The RPZ configuration is the industry standard for high-hazard protection because it features two independent check valves and a hydraulically operated differential relief valve.
-This design ensures that even if both checks fail, the relief valve will discharge water to the atmosphere, preventing backflow.
+- Device Selection and Replacement: The obsolete, failing unit was safely removed and replaced with a top-of-the-line Reduced Pressure Zone (RPZ) device.
+The RPZ configuration is the absolute industry gold standard for high-hazard commercial protection.
+It features a brilliant design consisting of two independent check valves and a hydraulically operated differential relief valve situated between them.
+This design ensures that even if both internal check valves fail simultaneously due to debris, the relief valve will automatically open and discharge the contaminated water out to the atmosphere (usually a drain).
+This physically breaks the cross-connection, making backflow impossible.
 You can examine the specific mechanics of RPZ valves here.

-3. Commissioning and Testing: Post-installation, the new RPZ valve underwent rigorous commissioning.
-This involved a certified functional test to verify that the opening differential of the relief valve and the tightness of the check valves met manufacturer and utility specifications.
+- Commissioning and Testing: Post-installation, the new RPZ valve underwent rigorous commissioning.
+At GPS Gas Plumbing Services, we don't just turn the water back on and hand you a bill.
+We performed a certified, documented functional test using our calibrated gauges.
+We artificially manipulated the water pressure to verify that the opening differential of the relief valve and the watertight seal of the check valves met both the manufacturer's strict safety specifications and Sydney Water's utility standards.
+It passed with flying colors.

 Ensuring Ongoing Compliance